 This movie coldly announced that the party was over.

-The genius of the film is to switch the setting of Ted Lewis’ novel Jack’s Return Home from Doncaster to Newcastle, which at the time was trapped between its declining industrial heritage and corrupt regeneration schemes.
+The genius of the film is to switch the setting of Ted Lewis’ novel Jack’s Return Home from Doncaster and Scunthorpe to Newcastle, which at the time was trapped between its declining industrial heritage and corrupt regeneration schemes.

 Abetted by Roy Budd’s sparse, haunting soundtrack, Mike Hodges shoots the city as an alien planet – grey and menacing, populated by hard-faced cows and weaselly, treacherous thugs engaged in futile spirals of loveless sex and sudden, flesh-tearing explosions of violence – Very English, low-tech violence, with fists, boots and the occasional rusty shotgun.